-How do you calculate the extraction capacity of your range hood?
+How do you calculate the exhaust capacity of your range hood?

 What is extraction capacity?